 Once you have created your product, the next step is to put a barcode on it.
 This is important, as retailers are much more willing to stock products that have barcodes.
+Without a barcode some retailers may not accept your product as they use barcodes for stock control and pricing.

 1. Getting a Barcode